revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- A Docker image is a read-only template that contains source code, libraries, dependencies and a set of instructions for creating a container.
+- A Docker image is a read-only template that contains source code, libraries, dependencies, and a set of instructions for creating a container.
 - Also Docker image is an immutable.